 International Diploma in Botanic Garden Management

-Today's botanic gardens fulfill a variety of roles from conservation and research to education and amenity.
-The International Diploma in Botanic Garden Management covers the diverse skills that botanic garden managers require to enable their gardens to operate effectively within the framework of international conservation conventions.
+Today's botanic gardens perform a variety of roles from conservation and research to education and amenity.
+The International Diploma in Botanic Garden Management covers the diverse skills that botanic garden managers need to help their gardens operate effectively in the framework of international conservation conventions.

 Dates of next course: 6 July - 28 August 2015